k073l/s1-FurnitureDelivery/README.md

    - For alternate/alternate beta use Mono
 4. Launch the game

+**Note:** Might cause issues with other Delivery mods.
+Make sure you have a backup if you use those.

 ### Delivery services added
 #### Dan's Furniture
 - Coffee Table